sarahmorris926/bangazon-site/README.md

 steps :
 `npm install`

-1. open another tab in your terminal and run `psql`
+1. Open another tab in your terminal and run `psql`

 2. `CREATE DATABASE _your_database_goes_here_`

 3. `\c _your_database_name`

 in the command line you will see "You are now connected to the database"

-4. in your config.json file enter the name of the database you created in the previous step ex)
+4. In your config.json file enter the name of the database you created in the previous step
+ex:

 `"database": "sickquelize",`

-5.navigate to your previous tab and run
+5. Navigate to your previous tab and run

 `node build_db`

-`
+to build out your database.

 # Product Details

 To test, run